Ioland, Oklahoma: Newspaper

 Around October 1, 1893, father F.M.
 Smith, and his son Harry, came to Day County.
-The duo formed a newspaper, titled the “Day County Tribune”, which was printed with a Washington brand printing press.
+The duo formed a newspaper, titled the “Day County Tribune”, which was printed with a Washington-brand printing press.
 The tribune was scheduled to be published every Thursday, but would sometimes be late.
 F.M. was the editor, publisher, and founder of the newspaper, whereas Harry was the assistant and associate editor.
-Their newspaper was originally headquartered in Ioland, and they would often write stories about the town.
+Their newspaper was originally headquartered in Ioland, and often contained stories about the town.

-The first subscriber of the Day County Tribune was probate judge, Robert Alcorn.
-Through the course of the newspapers life, it went through several owners, editors, and publishers, all of whom were relatives of the aforementioned Robert Alcorn, with only one outlier being a lady by the name of Lizzie Mead.
+The first subscriber of the Day County Tribune was probate judge Robert Alcorn.
+Through the course of the newspaper's life, it went through several owners, editors, and publishers.
 The newspaper had a subscription rate of one dollar a year.
-The newspaper, alongside the county courthouse, was moved to Grand on the November 13, 1893, thus ceasing operations in Ioland.
+The newspaper, alongside the county courthouse, was moved to Grand on November 13, 1893, where it continued as the Day County Tribune.
+The paper, without mentioning Ioland in its edition of December 21, 1893, referred to Grand as a place in her infancy, highlighted its growth in the prior two weeks, and touted the quality of the locale's water.
+The paper possibly lasted until 1918.